kritidipto-1234/ai/agentic/README.md

    - Check that you're using Node.js v18 or higher

 3. **Connection issues**
-   - The todo server runs automatically when you start the agent
+   - The todo and weather MCP servers run automatically when you start the agent (no need to start them manually)
    - Make sure no other process is using the same ports

+4. **Weather API issues**
+   - The weather server uses the US National Weather Service API, which only supports US locations
+   - Make sure you have a working internet connection

 ## Contributing